kristiyansakalyan/xboc/docs/source/usage.rst

 Further usage examples
 ----------------------

-For more details on how to use the BoC model, please take a look at [the DEMO notebook.](notebooks/DEMO-Notebook.ipynb).
+For more details on how to use the BoC model, please take a look at `the DEMO notebook. <https://github.com/kristiyansakalyan/xboc/blob/dev/notebooks/DEMO-Notebook.ipynb>`_.

-you can use the ``xboc.BOCModel()`` function:

-.. autofunction:: xboc.BOCModel()